-This school has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
+Ocala Middle School has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the school's Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for adoption.
+The Safety Plan is developed by the Ocala Safety Committee before it is presented to the Alum Rock Union Middle School District Board of Trustees for adoption.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
 In addition, all required drills are calendared and completed, and the results are shared with the staff.
-The Safety Plan has a comprehensive, enforceable, and continuous:
+The Ocala Safety Plan has a comprehensive, enforceable, and continuous: